 The General Program provides you with a broad exposure to the field of emergency management.
 Coursework will help enable you to effectively develop, manage, and deploy disaster relief plans as well as help shape public policy.

-This program can be completed in as little as 15 months.
-Time to completion may vary by student, depending on individual progress and credits transferred, if applicable.
-For a personalized estimate of your time to completion, call an enrollment advisor at 1-866-492-5336.
+This sequence represents the minimum time to completion.
+Time to completion will vary by student, depending on individual progress and credits transferred, if applicable.
+For a personalized estimate of your time to completion, call an enrollment advisor at 855-646-5286.

-Note: Specializations are optional for the M.S. in Emergency Management program.
+Note: Specializations are optional for the MS in Emergency Management program.
 Students who choose not to pursue a specialization will complete only these courses.